Anthropology of religion: History

-In the 19th century cultural anthropology was dominated by an interest in cultural evolution; most anthropologists assumed a simple distinction between "primitive" and "modern" religion and tried to provide accounts of how the former evolved into the latter.
+In the 19th century cultural anthropology was dominated by an interest in cultural evolution; most anthropologist assumed a simple distinction between "primitive" and "modern" religion and tried to provide accounts of how the former evolved into the latter.

 Edward Burnett Tylor (1832-1917), sometimes called the “father of anthropology,” took an evolutionary approach to religion.
 Tylor defined religion as a “belief in spiritual beings” but did not believe all religions were equal or equally “true.”
 His evolutionary perspective is evident in his book (1871) Primitive Culture: Researches into the Development of Mythology, Philosophy, Language, Art, and Custom, in which he proposed a taxonomy of religions and believed that “primitive” religions were a result of cognitive errors.
 In other words, these beliefs explained natural phenomena that the people or culture did not fully understand.
 He called this “animism,” which included attributing a spirit to inanimate objects.

 James George Frazer (1854-1941), most well-known for his book The Golden Bough, also approached the study of religion from an evolutionist perspective.
 Frazer's hierarchy of religions included different stages: first magic, then religious, and ending in scientific.
 Frazer argues that magic becomes an increasingly futile practice as religious systems develop.
 This is when the religious phase begins, in which the world is explained through reference to divine beings who intervene in the world.
 In the final stage, elites see religion as insufficient or incorrectly addressing world phenomena and begin to seek to understand the world through laws of nature.

 Towards the end of the 19th century, anthropologists of religion began to question the distinctions between magic and religion made by Tylor and Frazer.
 William Robertson Smith (1846-1894) in Lectures of the Religion of the Semites (1899) proposed the idea of the totem.
 For Smith, social groups worshiped totems which represented their ancestors and worshipping totemic items accounted for the emergence of religions.
 Thus, Smith's theory of totemism rose in prominence within the field of anthropology of religion, challenging and in some instances fully replacing Tylor's theory of animism.

 Durkheim (1858-1917) expanded on the concept of the totem, viewing religion as a collective societal force.
 For him, religious forces are essentially collective societal forces, embodied in the totem.
 The society imparts the totem with its power, meaning, and existence, which in turn gives the god or the religion its significance.
 In “Origins of Belief,” Durkheim argues that a totem symbolizes society, or as he calls it, the clan, and the god.
 As he puts it, “the totem is the visible body of God.”
 The totem itself might be an inconsequential object, like an animal, or a wooden cross.
 Despite its physical insignificance, Durkheim contends that the totem represents the clan.
 However, individuals do not consciously recognize that their reverence for the totem is, in fact, reverence for society itself.
 Instead, they perceive the totem as something external to their consciousness.
 In Durkheim's view, “society gives the sensation of a perpetual dependence.”